AbdullahHasan0/Document-QA-Assistant-RAG-Hugging-Face-LangChain-Gradio-/README.md

 This notebook is for educational/demo purposes only.

-AI-generated answers may not be fully accurate — always verify with official documents.
+Answers are AI-generated — always verify with official documents.

-Do not upload sensitive or confidential PDFs.
+❌ Do not upload confidential or sensitive PDFs.

 ## ✨ Features

-📂 Upload any PDF at runtime using Colab file picker.
+📂 Upload any PDF at runtime via Colab file picker.

-✂️ Split documents into smaller chunks for better embeddings.
+✂️ Automatic text chunking for efficient embeddings.

-🔍 Generate BAAI/bge-large-en-v1.5 embeddings and store them in a Chroma vector store.
+🔍 Semantic search powered by BGE embeddings.

-🤖 Use Mistral-7B-Instruct (via Hugging Face Inference API) for LLM-powered Q&A.
+🤖 LLM Q&A with Mistral-7B-Instruct (via Hugging Face Inference API).

-⚡ Perform semantic search to retrieve relevant chunks.
+📑 Answers include source references for transparency.

-🖥️ Ask questions via an interactive Gradio web interface.
+🖥️ Interactive Gradio web app for easy question-asking.

-📑 Returns answers with source references.

-## 🚀 How to Use (Colab)
+## 🚀 How to Use (Google Colab)

 Open the notebook in Google Colab.

 Add your Hugging Face API key in Colab Secrets:

-Go to Tools → Settings → Secrets
+Go to Tools → Settings → Secrets.

 Add key: HF_API_KEY

-Value: <Your Hugging Face API key>
+Value: <your Hugging Face API key>

-Upload your PDF when prompted by the file picker.
+Upload your PDF when prompted.

-Run the notebook cells step by step:
+Run cells step by step:

-Connect to Hugging Face API
+✅ Connect to Hugging Face API

-Load PDF
+📑 Load PDF

-Split text into chunks
+✂️ Split text into chunks

-Create embeddings & vector store
+🧩 Create embeddings & vector store

-Build the RAG QA chain
+🔗 Build the RAG QA chain

-Launch the Gradio interface
+🎛️ Launch the Gradio interface

-Ask questions about your uploaded PDF using the interface 🎉
+Ask questions about your document 🎉

 ## 💡 Example Questions